 Eye-tracking and psychophysiological studies are designed to provide insight into how individuals with AgCC experience the world that they see.
 Eye-tracking involves monitoring where one's eyes are looking.
 Research has shown that individuals with autism do not look at faces in a normal way: they spend much more time looking at the mouth than the eyes.
 This pattern is similar in AgCC, they also do not look at the eyes as much as controls do and are much poorer than controls at naming emotions, specifically anger and fear.
 Moreover, impairments in emotion naming were directly associated with an abnormal pattern of facial scanning.

 AgCC subjects performed less accurately than controls in naming the emotion.
-Figure above: fixation density maps are shown for an AgCC subject (left/top) and a normal control (right/bottom), red indicates greatest number of fixations, plum the least.
+Figure to the left: fixation density maps are shown for an AgCC subject (left) and a normal control (right), red indicates greatest number of fixations, plum the least.

 We recorded psychophysiological measurements (galvanic skin response, heart rate, and respiration rate) from individuals with AgCC and control participants while they looked at an emotionally intense social scenes (pleasant, aversive, and neutral).
 Participants were asked to rate each image on a scale from negative to positive and on a scale of emotional intensity.
 Psychophysiological measures are a physical representation of the participant's emotional arousal, while ratings reflect their cognitive judgment.

 Left: Compared to healthy controls, ratings given by adults with AgCC had a compressed range and poor discrimination for both valence (positive vs. negative, Figure A) and arousal (intensity, Figure B).
 This pattern was most marked for negative pictures, which the AgCC group on average rated as more neutral and less intense than did controls.